SAA-SDT/TS-EAS-subteam-notes/ead-subteam/working-documents/ead-rolling-revision-cycle-DRAFT.md

-# Annual Calendar for Managing Minor Revisions to EAD - DRAFT
+# Proposed Annual Calendar for Managing Minor Revisions to EAD

 ## August - December
 - Open period for community and TS-EAS to discuss feature requests or other change requests submitted for consideration in the next annual release.